jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 The cue() object is set to the current value of variable time.
 The choice() functions chooses either kick, snare, hat, hat, or hat.
 Then the event is created, with a random amplitude in the range os 0.125 and 0.875.

-The end result is something common in many drum and bass tracks in which is sounds as if percussional elements were generated at random, but still has the familiar kick and snare pattern.
+The end result is something common in many drum 'n' bass tracks in which is sounds as if percussional elements were generated at random, but still has the familiar kick and snare pattern.

 .. literalinclude:: ../../examples/tutorials/amen/amen_flair.csd
     :language: python